paveloom/paveloom.dev/content/notes/Gentoo_Update_workflow.md

 +++
-title = "Gentoo update workflow"
+title = "Gentoo: Update workflow"
 +++

 There are two local repositories, `gentoo` and `guru`.